daviddehoog/daviddehoog.github.io/content/posts/back-yard.md

 2025-04-21 It rained for the first time in quite some time.
 A tot of about 10mm in 24 hours.

 2025-04-22 The first sign of sprouting seed in the lawn.

+2025-08-30 The lawn was mowed, as it started to put on a growth spurt for the start of Spring.
+Quite a few of the seeds sown in Autumn have taken and needed a trim.
+The lawn nearest the tree is looking a bit dry and dead.

+## back hedge and fence

+We can see over our back fence into a neighbouring complex and probably both overlook one another.
+So we need a hedge to gently screen the view.

+The back fence was

+One, lone pitosrporum stands in the middle at the back of the yard, with a small patch of earth retained by a 30cm sandatone wall.